 - Homestays – INR 1000 per person, including two meals

 - Camping is allowed in many spots near key towns

 - Only BSNL postpaid works, and that too in very few places.
 Padum is a good bet to get connectivity.
 Heck, there’s even a cyber café in the village.

 - AMS is a real thing and you must acclimatize properly before starting the journey.
-Speak with your doctor for any medication you must have, or any precautions you should take.
+Speak with your doctor about any medication you must have, or any precautions you should take.

-- Wear proper clothes, dress in layers.
-Temperatures in the summer time might be in the early 10’s but with the sun right above you, it can definitely feel scorching.
+- Wear proper clothes, and dress in layers.
+Temperatures in the summertime might be in the early 10s but with the sun right above you, it can definitely feel scorching.
 Also, temperatures can change super quickly, so keep that in mind.

-- Also, sunscreen, eye wear is a must.
+- Also, sunscreen and eyewear are a must.

 - Keep an eye out for river crossings.
 These can be tough.
 So, it is advisable to start your travels early in the day.
 As the sun rises, the water flow can become intense.

-- There are multiple check-points – near Padum, Zanskar, Rangdum.
+- There are multiple checkpoints – near Padum, Zanskar, and Rangdum.
 Keep your documents ready.
-If travelling when COVID –ve are required – then keep that in mind, too.
+If traveling when COVID –ve is required – then keep that in mind, too.

 Good luck, and do share LOTS of pictures with me please, when you do visit!
 Looking forward to hearing about your journeys, dear travelers!

 Comments section gets closed in 90 days.
 You can follow my YouTube Channel or follow me on Instagram to ask your travel questions.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there !!

 Can a 200cc bike make it till rangdum via shinku la? (solo traveller)

 Also, till when can a journey be planned, as in shinku la remains motorable for a bike till when?
 I am planning this journey around mid-october.